 \section{Mathematical reformulation of bi-level optimization model}

-In this part, thanks to the convexity of customer optimization problem, the BVRP is reformulated as a single-level MIP problem with \textit{a)} the customer problem transformation which is achieved by equivalently replacing the customer problem with its Karush–Kuhn–Tucker (KKT) optimality condition, and \textit{b)} the exact linearization approach of nonlinear objective function.
+In this section, the BVRP is reformulated as a single-level MIP with \textit{a)} the customer problem transformation which is achieved by equivalently replacing the customer problem with its KKT optimality condition, and \textit{b)} the exact linearization approach of the nonlinear objective function.